abhimanyu1990/Grails-spring-security-rest-plugin-configuration/README.md

 ```
 The above line will install spring security rest plugin in your application.

-3. Create a new domain AuthToken in your grails application , it will store authentication token when user login
+Step 3.
+Create a new domain AuthToken in your grails application , it will store authentication token when user login
 AuthToken.groovy
 ```
 class AuthToken {